rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 +++
 author = "rl1987"
-title = "Scraping Clutch for B2B company data" date = "2024-02-29"
+title = "Scraping Clutch for B2B company data" date = "2024-03-07"
 draft = true
 tags = ["python", "web-scraping"]
 +++

 [Clutch.co](https://clutch.co/) is a web portal serving as B2B service company directory.
 One may want to scrape it to make a list of companies within a service niche to target them with some form of outreach.
+Company name, website URL, phone number and maybe coordinates from the embedded map widget could be fields of the dataset we would create by scraping this site.
 But the thing is, Clutch is fighting scraping attempts by using Cloudflare antibot service - naively fetching a page from this site gives us a 403 response with JS challenge.
 So what do we do?